Find the best SEO tips and techniques strategy for your business:

-Use the quick links below to view relevant sections
+Use the quick links below to view answers

-This marketing article will cover all of the SEO advice and implementations that should be performed on your websites for 2018:-
+This marketing article will cover all of the SEO tips and techniques advice and implementations that should be performed on your websites for 2018:

 What is Rankbrain?

 Rankbrain is an Artificial Intelligence (AI) machine learning system that Google developed to help sort out their search results.

 - Dwell time – length spent on a website

 - (CTR) – Percentage of time spent on a website

 So what does 'Dwell Time' mean?